– General Information –

 According to his Hendon page, Badziakouski has cashed for over $26.1 million in live tournaments during his career.
 That number is a product of just 68 different ITM finishes in tournaments around the world.

 Evidently, he tops the list for Belarusian players by miles – Ihar Soika is second with just $3.488 million.
-Among all players, Badziakouski is in the respectable 16th spot.
+Among all players, Badziakouski is constantly in one of the respectable top 20 spots.

 As we wrote in our intro, his earliest live results are from events that took place in Ukraine.
 More specifically, they’re from the annual Kyiv stop of the Russian Poker Tour.